YangZhou91/YangZhou91.github.io/_posts/2014-03-16-tencent-code-star.md

 ## Walking through

-Here is the link to the game page(http://codestar.alloyteam.com/q1/).
+Here is the link to the <a href = "http://codestar.alloyteam.com/q1/">game page</a>.

 ### Step 1